Sustainable Transportation: Electric Car Emissions vs. Gas

 The mining and processing of car batteries for EVs is much more energy-intensive than the manufacturing of gas-powered vehicles.
 However, the total emissions produced by electric vehicles during their lifetime is significantly less than gas-powered cars.
 As the auto industry heads in a more sustainable direction, electric vehicles will play a vital role.

 Some of the controversy surrounding the efficiency of EVs arises from the fact that the manufacturing process causes more pollution than gas-powered vehicles.
 Some experts also argue that while EVs may source cleaner direct energy through electricity than gasoline, they still rely on a fossil fuel-dominated energy market.

-Research demonstrates that despite higher manufacturing emissions and a lack of renewable energy sources, electric cars still produce significantly fewer emissions over their lifetime than gas-powered vehicles.
+Research demonstrates that electric cars still produce significantly fewer emissions over their lifetime than gas-powered vehicles.

 As the traditional electric grid transitions toward greener sources, the energy-efficiency of EVs will rise drastically.
 In a hypothetical situation, a grid composed of 80% renewable energy would result in a 25% reduction of manufacturing emissions for EVs, and almost 85% in direct emissions.